 (a) the pseudonymisation and encryption of personal data;

 (b) the ability to ensure the ongoing confidentiality, integrity, availability and resilience of processing systems and services;

 (c) the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident; and

 (d) a process for regularly testing, assessing and evaluating the effectiveness of the security measures.

 6. Personal data breach

-6.1 Conosco will as soon as practicable and in any event without undue delay notify the Customer in writing if it becomes aware of:
+6.1 Conosco will without undue delay and in any event within 24 hours notify the Customer in writing if it becomes aware of: